sara-sabr/ITStrategy/_pages/en/mandate.md

 Current IT processes and methods take a long time to deliver or change applications, devices and support.
 Recovering from incidents is hard and errors resulting from changes are frequent.
-We must reduce these risks and continuouly improve in all areas related to IT.
+We must reduce these risks and continuously improve in all areas related to IT.

 That is **Digital Transformation**.